 Curriculum

-The curriculum that follows is required of all law students.
-All students must complete a total of 90 hours for graduation.
+All law students must fulfill the curriculum that follows.
+All students must complete a total of ninety credit hours for graduation.

 Core J.D. requirements